 Code named Gossamer, this faster version of the Beige G3 builds on Apple’s success with the 233 and 266 MHz Late 1997 models.
 In addition to a 300 MHz PowerPC 750 (a.k.a.
 G3) CPU, the 300 MHz model has the option of a 1 MB backside cache – twice as big as in the earlier models.
 Apple also offered a 4 GB ultra wide SCSI drive as an option, which offers better performance than the EIDE drive in the 233 and 266 MHz models.

-If you have an IDE hard drive larger than 8 GB, you should partition is so that the first partition is under 8 GB in size (for simplicity, we suggest 7 GB).
+If you have an IDE hard drive larger than 8 GB, you should partition it so that the first partition is under 8 GB in size (for simplicity, we suggest 7 GB).
 Failure to do this could eventually result in an unbootable computer, as all system files must be within the first 8 GB of drive space.
-These Macs may work successfully with larger drives for some time, but once any system files goes outside of the first 8 GB of space, you'll have nothing but problems.
+These Macs may work successfully with larger drives for some time, but once any system files goes outside of the first 8 GB of space, you’ll have nothing but problems.
 This applies to both Mac OS X and the Classic Mac OS.

 Mac OS X